All About CapEX – Capital Expenditures

 Capital expenditures include purchasing new equipment, machinery, land, factories, buildings, or warehouses, as well as furnishings and inventory, commercial vehicles, software, and intangible assets like a patent or licence.

 The cash flow statement shows the expenses for the reporting period.
-Capital expenditures typically have a significant effect on an organization’s short- and long-term financial position.
+Capital expenditures typically have a significant effect on an organisation’s short- and long-term financial position.
 Therefore, wise CapEx decision-making is critical to a company’s financial condition.
 Many companies typically seek to maintain their historical level of capital expenditure to show investors that company executives will continue to invest in the company’s growth.

 Types Of Capital Expenditure